ajannat/ajannat/README.md

 ### Hi there 👋

 This is Ashraful Jannat from Dhaka, Bangladesh.
 Currently I am working as an Assistant Software Engineer at Dynamic Solution Innovators Ltd for more than 1.5 years.
+I work on a large scale JAVA application that serves thousands of people.

 <!--
 **ajannat/ajannat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.